-Ans: Poor students have to do some jobs to meet their educational expenses.
-They are at job from six in the evening till two in the morning, six days in a week to see boys undergoing transfusion of blood to get money for their food and books is a heartrending spectacle.
+Ans: Poor students have to do some job to meet their educational expenses.
+They are at job from six in the evening till two in the morning, six days in week; to see boys undergoing transfusion of blood to get money for their food and books, is a heartrending spectacle.
 This dual exertion affects both their health and studies and so they fail.
-We do have such cases in our country.
+Yes, we do have such cases in our country.